2023 road infrastructure improvement program

 Bridge and Culvert Replacement

 Annual replacement or repair of structures that are in need of improvement due to poor condition.
-This year's program involves the following location:
+No projects scheduled for 2024.

 Capital Road Resurfacing and Rehabilitation